Bin Jiang's UCSB Academic Career

 Professor John Bruch, who held a joint appointment and specialized in engineering and mathematics, provided the physical context for these problems, such as fluid flow past truncated concave profiles between walls.
 The traditional approach involved using a Baiocchi-type transformation to convert the unknown boundary into a fixed boundary problem, but this often led to significant computational overhead when applied to complex geometries.

-Bin Jiang's innovation lay in the application of non-overlapping domain decomposition methods (DDM) to these problems.
+Bin Jiang's research applied non-overlapping domain decomposition methods (DDM) to free boundary problems.
 Domain decomposition involves splitting a large domain into the union of smaller subdomains.
 In the non-overlapping case, the subdomains meet only at their interfaces, which minimizes the communication required between processors in a parallel computing environment.
 His dissertation proved that by using heterogeneous modeling, that is, applying different mathematical functions or transformations in different subdomains, one could more efficiently capture the behavior of the unknown boundary.
 For instance, a Baiocchi transformation could be used in the subdomain containing the free boundary, while standard conformal mapping or potential flow theory could be used in the rest of the domain.
-This hybrid approach required rigorous proof of convergence, which formed a significant portion of his doctoral defense on August 3, 1999.
+This hybrid approach required rigorous proof of convergence, which formed a major portion of his doctoral defense on August 3, 1999.

 The Computer Science Master: High-Performance Linear System Solvers